History of the Jews in Leipzig: Early 20th century

 One Rabbi, in particular, that was especially prominent in liberal Jewish activism within Germany, Rabbi Dr. Felix Goldmann, assumed the role of Chief Rabbi of Leipzig in 1917.
 Rabbi Goldmann helped found the Jewish Agency for Palestine and Keren Hayesod, and he was also praised for his scientific work and works discussing Antisemitism.
 The Jewish community continued to grow steadily during this time.
 By the beginning of the 20th century, there were approximately 6,000 Jewish inhabitants in Leipzig.
 In 1910, that number grew to 9,728, and by 1925 Leipzig officially held the largest Jewish community in Saxony with 13,047 Jews.
 During this peak in the Jewish population, many Leipzig Jews were members of the upper-middle-class, which included businessmen, craftspeople, white-collar workers, physicians, and lawyers.
 The Jewish community of Leipzig established several programs to help the needy, and by the start of World War I there were 48 active charities.
 Various charitable institutions were opened during this time, including a Jewish hospital founded by Haim Eitingon in 1928, and a Jewish retirement home was established by the Ariowitsch family around the same time.
+The hospital has been called the Eitingon Hospital (Eitingonstrasse 12) again since 1992 and is under the administration of the St. Georg Municipal Hospital.
 As a result of the Nazi's rise to power, Leipzig's Jewish population decreased.
 The German Reich completed a population census on May 19, 1939, in which they determined that 0.5% of Leipzig's citizens were Jewish, where 4,470 were Jews by descent and 4,113 by religion.

 Nazi rule (1922–1945)

 The NSDAP

 The NSDAP created a Leipzig chapter in 1922, indicating the first Nazi presence in the area.
 The NSDAP regional administrative authority, along with the head revenue office and state police, were responsible for the implementation of Anti-Jewish policies.
-In the Fall of 1939, the NSDAP created Judenhauser, in which Jewish residents and non-Jewish spouses of "mixed-marriages" were forced to live in close quarters.
+In the fall of 1939, the NSDAP created Judenhauser, in which Jewish residents and non-Jewish spouses of "mixed-marriages" were forced to live in close quarters.
+The majority of the 47 Judenhauser were located in the Nordvorstadt and the Waldstraßenviertel, bordered by Nordstrasse and Funkenburgstrasse.
 Families were constantly shuffled throughout Judenhauser, with some forced to move seven times in a year.